seohyun27/iot-fall-detection-system/README.md

-# Iot Fall Detection System
+# IoT Fall Detection System
 This was a team project for the IoT and Embedded Software class.
 This report outlines the design and planning for an 'IoT-based Smart Fall Detection System'.
 The primary goal was to architect the system, not to fully implement it.

 <br/>